em360tech image

 In June 2024, Qilin made headlines with a ransomware attack on Synnovis, a service provider for UK healthcare organisations and hospitals.
 Qilin is infamous for using double extortion tactics: stealing victims’ data, encrypting systems, and threatening to leak or sell the stolen information unless the ransom is paid.

-How Does Qilin Ransomware Attack?
+How Does the Qilin Ransomware Group Attack?

-The Qilin ransomware group gains initial access to environments using compromised credentials, a tactic that is frequently observed in their attacks.
+The ransomware group gains initial access to environments using compromised credentials, a tactic that is frequently observed in their attacks.
 This method of entry is not new for Qilin, but it remains effective.

 Qilin note